michaelliao/gitsite/source/books/gitsite-guide/40-write-content/50-advanced-formatting/40-diagrams/README.md

 Mermaid is a Markdown-inspired tool that renders text into diagrams.
 For example, Mermaid can render flow charts, sequence diagrams, pie charts and more.
 For more information, see the [Mermaid documentation](https://mermaid.js.org).

+GitSite don't use Mermaid JavaScript because it generates Mermaid diagrams to SVGs which are embeded into HTML.

 To create a Mermaid diagram, add Mermaid syntax inside a fenced code block with the `mermaid` identifier.

 ## Creating flow chart